NethermindEth/Forta-Agents/UMA-Bots/Hubpool-Relayer-Reimbursement/README.md

   - Type is always set to "info"
   - Metadata :
       - `l1Token`: address of the token on L1
-      - `l2Token` : address of the token on L2
+      - `receivingToken` : address of the receiving token
       - `amount`: amount of ERC20 tokens transferred
       - `to` : address to which the l2 tokens are transferred (generally owned by the relayer)
       - `chainName` : the funds are transferred to the `spokePool` on `chainName` chain